python/devguide/pullrequest.rst

 3. Apply the pull request (GitHub has instructions with each pull request on how to do this).

-4. If the patch affects any C file, run the build again.
+4. If the changes affect any C file, run the build again.

 5. Launch the Python REPL (the interactive shell prompt) and check if you can reproduce the issue.
-Now that the patch has been applied, the issue should be fixed (in theory, but mistakes do happen!
-A good review aims to catch these before the code is committed to the Python repository).
-You should also try to see if there are any corner cases in this or related issue that the author of the fix may have missed.
+Now that the pull request has been applied, the issue should be fixed (in theory, but mistakes do happen!
+A good review aims to catch these before the code is merged into the Python repository).
+   You should also try to see if there are any corner cases in this or related issues that the author of the fix may have missed.

 6. If you have time, run the entire test suite.
 If you are pressed for time, run the tests for the module(s) where changes were applied.
-   However, please be aware that if you are recommending a patch as 'commit-ready', you should always make sure the entire test suite passes.
+   However, please be aware that if you are recommending a pull request as 'merge-ready', you should always make sure the entire test suite passes.

 Committing/Rejecting
 --------------------

-Once your patch has reached an acceptable state (and thus considered "accepted"), it will either be committed or rejected.
+Once your pull request has reached an acceptable state (and thus considered "accepted"), it will either be merged or rejected.
 If it is rejected, please do not take it personally!
-Your work is still appreciated regardless of whether your patch is committed.
+Your work is still appreciated regardless of whether your pull request is merged.
 Balancing what *does* and *does not* go into Python is tricky and we simply cannot accept everyone's contributions.

-But if your pull request is committed it will then go into Python's :abbr:`VCS (version control system)` to be released with the next major release of Python.
-It may also be backported to older versions of Python as a bugfix if the core developer doing the commit believes it is warranted.
+But if your pull request is merged it will then go into Python's :abbr:`VCS (version control system)` to be released with the next major release of Python.
+It may also be backported to older versions of Python as a bugfix if the core developer doing the merge believes it is warranted.